-11 Times Kim Kardashian Has Publicly Defended Kanye West
+12 Times Kim Kardashian Has Publicly Defended Kanye West

 Stand by your man!

-If we know one thing about Kim Kardashian (other than the fact that she has curves for days), we know that she's all about loyalty to the Kardashian/Jenners and especially to her husband, Kanye West, despite his controversial antics in recent days.
+If we know one thing about Kim Kardashian, we know that she's all about loyalty to the Kardashian/Jenners and especially to her husband, Kanye West, despite his controversial antics.

+Yesterday, Kim once again went to bat for her hubby via Twitter, calling out rapper Rhymefest for criticizing her husband after Yeezy's Donda's House organization took to social media to say that West had not given the organization the financial support promised, "despite multiple attempts."

+The reality star wrote, "U haven't been right since u got kicked out of the studio in Hawaii wearing fake Yeezy's @RHYMEFEST.
+You're over levergenging Kanye's name & asked Kanye to donate money to u so stop w your fake community politics & lies.
+Truth is you haven't been able to sustain the foundation [sic]."

+Kim added, "You better believe I will make it my mission to take Donda's House from you and let my children run it the way it should be run! @RHYMEFEST."

+The 37-year-old, whose children are 4-years-old, 2-years-old and 4-months-old, ended the tweet storm by writing, "Sorry to all of my followers for flooding my timeline I know you have no idea who Rhymefest is."

-On Wednesday morning, Kim hopped on Twitter and posted a flurry of comments, all fiercely defending her beau and slamming outlets reporting that the rapper is having mental health problems.
+Meanwhile, last month Kim hopped on Twitter to fiercely defend her beau and slam outlets reporting that the rapper was having mental health problems.

-Meanwhile, Kim's not the only member of the family backing up the "Black Skinhead" rapper.
-Amid reports that West has also been feuding with his mother-in-law Kris Jenner, the Kardashian matriarch exclusively tells E!
-News, "This just isn't true LOL..."

 Yeezy is known for some bizarre tirades over the years—both in 2016 (in regards to Taylor Swift and right before he was hospitalized for "exhaustion"), as well as in recent days, since he jumped back on Twitter for the first time since his hospital stint.